-We now discuss the features of the phase diagram in detail.
-Continuous transitions, where the structure changes gradually due to the loss or gain of a contact, are shown in Fig. 2 as dashed lines.
-Discontinuous transitions, where the structure changes abruptly into another, are indicated with a solid line.
 Transitions between uniform structures and a corresponding line slip are continuous.
-This is echoed by the sequence of hard-sphere packings (i.e., the structures along the horizontal axis) as listed in Table I. An explanation for the connections between symmetric structures and a line slip for hard-sphere packing can be found in Figs. 10 and 12 of [16].
+This is echoed by the sequence of hard-sphere packings (i.e., the structures along the horizontal axis) as listed in Table I. An explanation for the connections between a symmetric structures and a line slip for the hard-sphere packing can be found in Figs. 10 and 12 of [16].
+The range of error in Fig. 2 (i.e., uncertainty in differentiating between the different phases) is given by the thickness of the black/black-dashed lines demarcating the phase boundaries.

 A typical example of a discontinuous transition is given by the solid line separating the (3,3,0) and (3,2,1) line-slip regions.
-We find in the case of soft spheres that with increasing pressure the (3,2,1) line slip is first to disappear at a triple point, followed by the (3,3,0) line slip at a slightly higher pressure.
+We find in the case of soft spheres that with increasing pressure, the (3,2,1) line slip is first to disappear at a triple point followed by the (3,3,0) line slip at a slightly higher pressure.
 At still higher pressures, only the (3,3,0) and (4,2,2) uniform structures remain stable, separated by a discontinuous phase transition.

-At first glance on our phase diagram, the case $(3,2,1) \rightarrow$ (3,3,0) seems to be exceptional in that only a single line slip, the (3,2,1) line slip, is visible.
+At first glance on our phase diagram, the case $(3,2,1) \rightarrow (3,3,0)$ seems to be exceptional in that only a single line slip, the (3,2,1) line slip, is visible.
 From Table I we would also have expected to see two line slips separating the uniform structures (as in the previous case).
-However, the line-slip structure of (3,2,1) exists only in the narrow range $2.1413 \le D/d \le 2.1545$ for the hard spheres (see Table I) and is not resolved in Fig. 2.
+However, the line-slip structure of (3,2,1) exists only in the narrow range $2.1413 \leqslant D/d \leqslant 2.1545$ for the hard spheres (see Table I) and is not resolved in Fig. 2.